AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 +++Answer
 The following steps describe how to display a tabular view of a dataset through the UI, including all nested fields and columns in a flattened form.

-- After logging into Experience Platform, navigate to [!UICONTROL Datasets] in the left rail of the UI.
+- After logging into Experience Platform, select **[!UICONTROL Datasets]** in the left rail of the UI to navigate to [!UICONTROL Datasets] dashboard.
 - The datasets [!UICONTROL Browse] tab opens.
 You can use the search bar to refine the available options.
 Select a dataset from the list displayed.

 ![A dataset highlighted in the Platform UI.](./images/troubleshooting/dataset-selection.png)

 - The [!UICONTROL Datasets activity] screen appears.
-Select [!UICONTROL Preview] to open a dialog of the XDM schema and tabular view of flattened data from the selected dataset.
+Select [!UICONTROL Preview dataset] to open a dialog of the XDM schema and tabular view of flattened data from the selected dataset.
 More details can be found in the [preview a dataset documentation](../catalog/datasets/user-guide.md#preview-a-dataset)

 ![The XDM schema and tabular view of the flattened data.](./images/troubleshooting/dataset-preview.png)